 - We will promote Fairtrade products and actively support Fairtrade Fortnight in all catering units and provide year round information which supports Fairtrade initiatives.

-- We will serve triple accredited (Fairtrade, Organic and Rainforest Alliance) coffee in the Garrick, 4th Floor Cafe Bar, Bean Counter, Cafe 54 and Mezzanine Cafes.
+- We will serve triple accredited (Fairtrade, Organic and Rainforest Alliance) coffee in the Garrick, 4th Floor Cafe Bar, Bean Counter, Cafe 54, Mezzanine Cafes.
+Shaw Café, Beveridge Cafe, LSE Shop and Fawcett Cafe.
 (The Rainforest alliance works to conserve biodiversity and ensure sustainability livelihoods by transforming land-use practices, business practices and consumer behaviour).

 - We have introduced direct trade coffee from Union Coffee which has direct links with its suppliers across the globe and holds high ethical trading values.

 - We will endeavour to use products, equipment and methods that have minimum environmental impact whilst ensuring a safe, clean environment.

 - We will not use cleaning products that are tested on animals.

 - We will discourage take-away by providing comfortable seating in all our facilities and provide crockery wherever dishwashing facilities are available.